The Workforce Partnership Team

 Each committee designates one partner to serve on the Workforce Partnership Team Executive Committee.

 The Workforce Partnership Team is a coalition of cross-sector partners that provide workforce development services at the direct-service or manager level.

 All Workforce Partnership Team members agree to:

-- Share information and build public awareness regarding workforce services;
+- Work collectively as a team to share information and build public awareness regarding employment sustainability;

 - Develop and manage mechanisms to more effectively coordinate and communicate workforce services;